zenm/launch-school-LS100-intro/README.md

-# The Exercises and notes needed for Launch School.
+# The Exercises and notes for Launch School LS100 Intro to programming with Ruby.

 [Where you'll find the book](https://launchschool.com/books/ruby/read/introduction)